Article updated: April 05, 2022

 - Select Attach media, and then choose files to upload, to attach an image or video to your post.

-See Attach and edit images or Publish a video for more details.
+See Work with images or Work with videos for more details.

 Business and Enterprise users can also select the Content Library tab to select images or post templates to publish.

 See Use assets from a content library for more information.

 - To publish the post right away, select Send Now.

 - To schedule the post, select Scheduling, and then select the date and time to publish the post.
 Optionally, check the box to receive an email when the post is sent, or select View date in Publisher to review other content scheduled for that day, and then select Schedule.

 Note: The Send button may change to Send (Delayed) after clicking if a post was published to a large number of social networks.
 The posts will publish after a few minutes.